 At the beginning of the season there was a hue and cry about Kris Bryant’s delayed promotion to the Chicago Cubs Major League roster.
 Bryant and his agent Scott Boras, as well as other players and the union protested the system, which, ironically, the union and players helped create through years of collective bargaining.
 This system is wholly based on Major League Baseball’s salary structure.
 The real danger in the manipulation of service time is not with initial Major League call-ups, but when players already with considerable time on the Major League roster are sent down to the Minor Leagues.
-Such could be the case of the Philadelphia Phillies recent handling of Cody Asche.
+Such is the case of the Philadelphia Phillies recent handling of Cody Asche.

 The salary structure in baseball, as it currently stands, is based on players’ service time at the big league level.
 The faster service time is accrued the quicker a player reaches salary arbitration to escape the minimum salary floor and eventually reach free agency.
 A full year of Major League service is 172 days.
 While the MLB schedule accounts for 162 games and 21 off-days for a total of 183, only 172 days on the MLB roster are needed to accrue a full year.
 As a result if a team ensures that a player is only on the roster for 171 days his rookie year, he won’t accrue enough service time to reach free agency after six seasons[i] at the big league level.
 So one day of service, or lack thereof, equals another year of team control.
 Under this system a team would be foolish not hold a prospect back to gain an extra year of team control.
 It’s not about cost savings but ensuring exclusive control over an asset for an extra year.
 This is why the Cubs didn’t promote Kris Bryant until mid-April, and why the Dodgers arguably blundered in adding rookie Joc Pederson to their Opening Day Roster.